axyr/silverstripe-console/README.md

 # Very unstable and incomplete module.....

+# DO NOT USES THIS ON A LIVE ENVIRONMENT !!!

 This will likely not work as it should be...
 Hang on...

 Interact with your Silverstripe application from the command line with supersake.